In the Earth of Your Soul, In the Cross of Your Arms 1

 As he started to rise from the bed, she sat up.
 The bedclothes fell to her waist and he saw that she was naked.

 She moved her hands down his arms and under them, over his ribs to his chest, and lower, down his taut stomach and onto his thighs.
 Through his layered clothing, he could feel the heat from her body and he could smell her.
-With her hands and her breath and with her voice, a delicious cooing sound at his ear, a murmur of delight, she lulled him into a kind of trance.
+With her hands and her breath and with her voice – a coo at his ear, a murmur of delight – she lulled him to a trance.
 She tasted the skin of his throat.
 A shuddery breath released ... his grip on the quilts loosened.
 She pulled the hem of his sweater up and stripped him of it and reached again for his undershirt.
 And then her breasts were warm against his back and her hands brushed the silky hair of his abdomen.

 “Catherine ...”